zTnR/mpv-osc-tog4in1/README.md

 ![1](https://github.com/zTnR/mpv-osc-tog4in1/blob/main/Preview0.png)

-OSC 1 is based on mpv-modern-x-compact
+UI 1 is based on mpv-modern-x-compact.

-OSC 2 is based on vanilla PotPlayer
+UI 2 is based on vanilla PotPlayer.

 # Concept